 MTPA’s Compliance Program has been designed in accordance with recommendations provided by the U.S. Department of Health and Human Services (HSS) Office of the Inspector General (OIG) and the Pharmaceutical Research and Manufacturers of America (PhRMA).
-The Compliance Program aims to prevent violations of law and company policy, and as necessary, to detect and resolve such potential violations.
-Regular monitoring, auditing and updating help ensure that the Compliance Program remains viable and effective.
+The Compliance Program aims to prevent violations of law and company policy, and to detect and resolve potential violations.
+Regular monitoring, auditing and updating to the program help ensure that the Compliance Program remains viable and effective.

 - MTPA’s Compliance Officer chairs the Compliance Committee and is responsible for overseeing and administering MTPA’s Compliance Program.
 In that regard, the Compliance Officer owns the authority to exercise appropriate professional judgment regarding the Compliance Program.
 The Compliance Officer reports directly to the Chief Compliance Officer for the Americas region.

 The Compliance Committee meets at least quarterly and is composed of Officers and senior-level MTPA personnel charged with assisting the MTPA President and the Compliance Officer implement MTPA’s compliance program, including policies and procedures, training and education, open lines of communication, monitoring and auditing, and performing other duties as directed by the MTPA Board of Directors.

 - MTPA provides online and live training and compliance education to MTPA personnel.
 This includes comprehensive new-hire training, annual updated training, and online compliance training and targeted live training based on risk-assessments and the advice of the Compliance and Legal departments.